 For annual examination schedules with examination dates and application deadlines, refer to the University's Prior Learning Assessment Brochure.
-This brochure may be obtained from Student Academic Services.
+This brochure may be obtained from Student Academic Services or downloaded from the J&W Web site.
 In all cases, the academic department determines policy as it relates to the testing options for each course in the department.
 Several options may be available to students, and it is recommended that students seek the advice of an academic counselor.